tomboszko/PIXELBOTS/README.md

 - Add support for other Ethereum wallet providers.
 - Improve UI/UX design.
-- Add more wallet-related features, such as transaction history.
 - Add minting function
-- add current network/blockain
-- Allow user to copy/past wallet ID
 - Display all the robots pictures as animated gif
 - display minted robots in other view
 - dispaly the count of robots minted